vkammerer/vincent.kammerer.nz/docs/_posts/2017-05-03-first-test-post.md

 ---
 layout: post
-title: "First test post"
+title: First test post
-date: 2017-05-03
+date: {}
+published: true
 ---

 New test for a blog post